The NSW Relationship register provides legal recognition for de facto partners.

 - Only the parties to a registered relationship can apply to revoke that relationship.

 - One or both of the parties may apply.
 If only one of the parties is making the application they must serve notice of the application on the other party, and lodge proof of that service.

 Both or either parties to the revocation application may apply to withdraw the application within 90 days of the application being made.

 Things to keep in mind...

 - The Registrar cannot revoke the registration until 90 days after a revocation application has been lodged.

 - The registration of a relationship is automatically revoked by the death or marriage of a party to the relationship.

 - A court may make an order declaring the registration of a relationship void.

 - Certificates are sent by the Registry of Births, Deaths & Marriages via registered post.
 They cannot be collected at a service centre.

-- Turnaround times commence when applications are received in full compliance with Registry requirements, and exclude delivery time.
+- Processing times commence when applications are received in full compliance with Registry requirements, and exclude delivery time.